Where to buy Ribbons in Malaysia

 The popular Japanese chain outlet has stores in practically every shopping mall in Malaysia.

-After visiting many outlets, we found that they carry a very limited supply of ribbons, mainly lace and printed ribbons sold in one-meter rolls only.
+After visiting many outlets, we found that they only carry a minimal supply of ribbons, mainly lace and printed ribbons sold in one-meter rolls.

 - Ribbon Grades: Grade A & B